This is Our America.

 Then stand with us.

 The rights of over 65 million Americans are being chipped away, piece by piece.
+Most recently, The One Big Beautiful Bill Act that passed through the House of Representatives on May 22, 2025 is pretty darned scary.
 The very foundations that have ensured access to education, healthcare, and independence for disabled Americans are under attack.
 Starting with Section 504 and Medicaid to eliminating crucial departments and systems, our life-saving protections are at risk.
 But here’s the truth: we are not going down without a fight.

 The brilliance of our lives is not defined by what we lack, but by the power of our voices and the strength of our community.
 We are not here to be passive recipients of services—we are here to rewrite the narrative on what it means to be disabled.
 Our stories, our power, and our resilience demand to be heard.